 The same issue can found in the business world, when a company changes from one software program to another.
 Those using the program need to have exposure to the platform, but management is aware that there may need to be a “break-in” period to adjust to the learning curve necessary with new processes that may need to be implemented and followed.
 Because the school year is finite, there is no time to allow for such potentially steep curves.
-The work of the school is learning, but learning is simply a part of the workplace, where some deadlines have flexibility.
+The work of the school is learning, but learning is simply a part of the workplace.

 With that realization, could BYOD succeed in an educational setting?
 Perhaps…if grade levels don’t have year-long restrictions, and advancement to the next level is achieved by successfully completing the tasks associated with the level at an acceptable mastery tier, regardless of age.